-- 1. The facility must be modern, clean and accessible and must have at least 3,500 seats (5,000 preferred) a proposal that includes a combination of permanent and temporary seating is acceptable, however, any cost for temporary seating is at the expense of the host and non-reimbursable by the NCAA.
-The seating capacity must take into account adequate seating reserved for participants (student-athletes and coaches) in close proximity to the primary warm-up and clerking areas. - 2.
-The facility and surrounding area (i.e., parking lots, frontage property, team camp areas and any other adjacent area that the facility may provide to the NCAA) must be available for move-in from noon the Monday preceding the first day of competition (Friday) through the day after the championships (Sunday) for the purpose of preparing for, practicing for, conducting the Division I men's and women's indoor track and field championships, and in the case of inclement weather or other occurrences that may require the championships to carry over to Sunday.
+- 1. The facility must be modern, clean and accessible and have at least 10,000 seats a proposal that includes a combination of permanent and temporary seating is acceptable, however, any cost for temporary seating is at the expense of the host and non-reimbursable by the NCAA.
+The seating capacity must take into account adequate seating reserved for participants (student-athletes and coaches) in close proximity to the primary warm-up and clerking areas. - The facility and surrounding area (i.e., parking lots, frontage property and any other adjacent area that the facility may provide to the NCAA) must be available for move-in from noon the Sunday preceding the first day of competition (Wednesday) through the day after the championships (Sunday), for the purpose of preparing for, practicing for, conducting the NCAA Division I men's and women's outdoor track and field championships, and in the case of inclement weather that may require the championships to carry over to Sunday.
 During that period of time, the facility will be clean and accessible, and conditions must be safe and of championships caliber.
-The facility must be accessible for practice by participating institutions no later than 12 p.m. two days prior to the first day of competition.
+The facility must be accessible for practice by participating institutions as of Noon (Monday) two days prior to the first day of competition.

-The host site must also provide assurance that there will be no large-scale competing events (e.g., other home athletic event, convention, conference, etc.) within the host city that would negatively impact the student-athlete and spectator experience.
+The host site must also provide assurance that there will be no large-scale competing events (e.g., other home athletic event, graduation, convention, conference, etc.) within the host city that would negatively impact the student-athlete and spectator experience.
 This includes assurance of adequate hotels, rental cars, travel accommodations (flights in/out of host city), support staff/personnel, availability and access to dining/restaurant options, and access to championship resources and infrastructure items (e.g., tents, scaffolding, generators, security, parking/traffic control, etc.).

-- 3. The NCAA specifically disclaims any responsibility to investigate the safety or code compliance of the facility and parking lots or the component products, equipment, materials, designs and constructions. - 4.
-The host must provide the use of the facility, cleaned, lighted and heated or air-conditioned in a manner acceptable to the NCAA. - 5.
-The facility/host shall obtain written release from the lessees and franchisees, if any, of "club" seats, suites or boxes allowing the NCAA the said use of such during championship events.
-If applicable, the local organizing committee (LOC) will be responsible for relocating all displaced suite and box ticket holders in the general seating areas contained in the LOC's allotment of tickets. - 6.
-The city shall have an ordinance prohibiting ticket scalping inside the facility and facility property. - 7.
-At the discretion of the NCAA, practice sessions may be open to the public at no admittance charge.
-Programs, merchandise and concessions may be sold. - 8.
-During the season in which the facility will host the championship, it must host a minimum of one indoor track and field meet prior to March 1.
+- 3. The NCAA specifically disclaims any responsibility to investigate the safety or code compliance of the facility and parking lots, or the component products, equipment, materials, designs and constructions. - 4.
+The host must provide the use of the facility, cleaned, lighted and heated or air-conditioned in a manner acceptable to the NCAA.
+Facility should include lights that allow for evening competition in the main track competition area.
+Facilities with lights in ancillary competition areas (i.e. long throws venues) are highly preferred but not required. - 5.
+The facility shall obtain written release from the lessees and franchisees, if any, of "club" seats, suites or boxes allowing the NCAA the said use of such during championship events.
+If applicable, the local organizing committee (LOC) will be responsible for relocating all displaced suite and box ticket holders in the general seating areas contained in the LOC's allotment of tickets.